YellowbrickData/YbEasyCli/README.md

 # YbEasyCli

-An extensible collection of utilities used to interact with a Yellowbrick Data Warehouse instance through an easy command line interface.
+An extensible collection of utilities used to interact with a Yellowbrick Data Warehouse instance through an command line interface.

 <a id="installation"></a>